(1825 - 1862)

-A carpenter then living in Salem, Massachusetts, he raised a company of men and was commissioned Captain of the 1st Company, Sharpshooters on 2 September 1861 (mustered on the 3rd).
+A carpenter living in Salem, MA, he raised a company of men and was commissioned Captain of the 1st Company, Massachusetts Sharpshooters on 2 September 1861 and mustered on the 3rd.

 On the Campaign

-He was killed on September 17th leading his Company in combat near the West Woods.
+He was killed on 17 September 1862 while leading his Company in combat near the West Woods at Antietam.
 They were attached to the 15th Massachusetts Infantry, part of Sedgwick's Division, Second Army Corps.

 References & notes

 Basic service information from Massachusetts Soldiers1, with genealogical details from Susan Harnwell and contributors at her superb 15th Massachusetts Infantry site.
 The photo here is from a group shot of 23 members of the Company from about March 1862, hosted on Ms Harnwell's site.
 A copy was sold in a collection of Captain Saunders effects - including his M1860 Colt Army revolver, telescope sight, tactics manual - by the Horse Soldier Antiques in Gettysburg.
 His gravesite is on Findagrave.